The Ortgies Pistol

-For unknown reasons, some small frame pistols in the serial number range between 54000 and 57000 were marked with an unusual slide inscription.
+For unknown reasons, some small frame pistols in the serial number range between 54000 and at least 58096 were marked with an unusual slide inscription.
 It reads as follows:

 The inscription is in capital serif letters.
 The right side of the slide is blank.
 Since this inscription is found only on small frame pistols, we are not classifying it as a separate variant, but as a subvariant of the sixth.
 We would welcome further information about this rare subvariant.*

 The button safety is positioned in front of the grip safety release button and has two functions when enabled.
 First of all, it locks the slide.
 Secondly, it blocks the grip safety and prevents it from being squeezed into the “fire” position.
 Pistols with the grip safety have a cut-out at the top of the grip into which the safety button descends when it is disabled.
 When disabled it reveals a letter “F” on the frame beneath it.
 There is also an “S” stamped just beneath the button, which is revealed when the safety is enabled.
 Pistols with the button safety do not have the patented grip plate retention mechanism found on other Ortgies--apparently it got in the way of the safety mechanism.
 Instead, button safety pistols have a hole drilled in the rear of the grip frame and a simple long screw holds the two grip plates on.